gregstewart/blog/source/_posts/2014-09-03-continuous-delivery.markdown

 categories: [book, ci, assets, generate, less, javascript, browserify, uglify, grunt, task]
 ---

-This is the chpater on setting our continuous delivery pipeline, as always you can read the [chapter of the book here] (http://gregstewart.gitbooks.io/modern-web-app-development/manuscript/chapter4.html), as well as the full book.
+This is the chpater on setting our continuous delivery pipeline, as always you can read the [chapter of the book here](http://gregstewart.gitbooks.io/modern-web-app-development/manuscript/chapter4.html), as well as the full book.

 Here's also a list of chapters you can find as blog posts on the site: